mlavi/mlavi.github.io/slides/devops-demystified.md

 - All services, platforms, & tools are evolving
     - RESTful APIs are everywhere
-    - Opportunity to codify and automate everything:
+    - Opportunity to codify and automate everything
-        - on private, public or hybrid cloud architectures
+    - ...on private, public or hybrid cloud architectures
 - Domain expertise democratized, repeatable, and auditable
 - Ephemeral everything = agility

 ---
 # Infrastructure as Code

-Software engineering practices applied to infrastructure:
+*Infrastructure as Code* = software engineering practices applied to infrastructure.

 - Version everything: even the database
 - *Configuration Management*